thengoc11/Lung-Segmentation/README.md

 # LUNG SEGMENTATION
-Welcome to the LUNG SEGMENTATION repository!
+Welcome to the LUNG SEGMENTATION repository.
 This project provides an easy-to-use framework of the segmentation model for Medical Image, allowing you to  effectively train/evaluate.

 ## Requirements
 All the dependencies can be installed using the provided requirements.txt file.